weiss-d/shutterdog/README.md

 # 📷 Shutterdog
-Film camera shutter chronograph made with Arduino.
+Film camera shutter chronograph made with Arduino Nano.

 🔏 **This repo in not maintained.
 However, feel free to ask any questions through the issues, or fork it and make a better version by yourself.**